Enhancing ECG Classification Robustness with Lightweight Unsupervised Anomaly Detection Filters: Related Work

 UAD methods identify deviations from a learned distribution of normal data without labeled anomalies.
 In ECG analysis, UAD has been explored primarily to differentiate abnormal patterns from normal sinus rhythm or to enhance supervised learning.
-Atamny et al. \cite{atamny2023outlier} conducted a comparative study of various unsupervised models, including AEs, VAEs, diffusion models, NFs, and Gaussian Mixture Models (GMMs).
-Trained solely on normal data, these models utilized reconstruction errors or likelihood estimations to differentiate abnormal ECG signals from healthy ones, with VAEs demonstrating the highest performance.
-In a different approach aimed at addressing the challenges of highly imbalanced (long-tail) datasets, Jiang et al. \cite{jiang2024self} employed self-supervised anomaly detection as a pretraining mechanism.
-They utilized masking and restoration techniques with multi-scale cross-attention to enhance feature representation, thereby improving the subsequent classification of rare cardiac anomalies.
+Atamny et al. \cite{atamny2023outlier} conducted a comparative study of various unsupervised models, including AEs, VAEs, diffusion models, NFs, and Gaussian Mixture Models (GMMs) to differentiate abnormal ECG signals from healthy ones.
+In a different approach, Jiang et al. \cite{jiang2024self} employed self-supervised anomaly detection as a pretraining mechanism to improve generalization to rare classes.

-While these works utilize UAD methodologies, their objectives differ significantly from ours.
-They focus respectively on binary diagnostic separation (healthy vs. abnormal) or improving the recognition of rare, but known, classes.
 In contrast, our work concentrates on deploying UAD as an independent, upstream filter designed to reject entirely unseen disease classes and signals rendered unsuitable for further analysis by noise.